5 Pitfalls to Developing Strong Business Acumen

-The head of sales of your organization has decided that business acumen is a critical skill to help the organization meeting its’ objectives in 2012.
+The head of sales of your organization has decided that business acumen is a critical skill to help the organization meeting its’ objectives.
 So a team of top sales managers, training and sales effectiveness are assembled to develop a plan.

 The team comes back with new business planning templates and training.
 After some consultation and development work, your team rolls out your business acumen initiative.

 Pitfall #1: Aligning Planning Processes

 Marketing plans are built on strategies and tactics on a per-product basis.
 Sales plans are built based on tactics on a per-customer basis.

 Great thinking happens at both levels but how do you align the two?
 When I was a business unit manager, I was responsible for the marketing and sales plans but I remember reading the sales plans and realizing that they had no relevance to the sales manager’s plan or the brand plans.

 In order to move any change initiative forward, it is critical to get buy-in.
 Moving to a customer-centric business model with sales reps and managers making important brand decisions requires several organizational shifts.